 - Plenty of USB sticks: 1 drive for the master Tails stick, 1 drive for each Secure Viewing Station, 1 drive for each Transfer drive, and 1 drive for each admin and journalist.

 In the sections that follow, we provide additional details on each item.

 These are the core components of a SecureDrop instance.

 - Application Server: 1 physical server to run the SecureDrop web services.

-- Monitor Server: 1 physical server which monitors activity on the Application Server and sends email notifications to an administrator.
+- Monitor Server: 1 physical server which monitors activity on the Application Server and sends email notifications to an admin.

 - Network Firewall: 1 physical computer that is used as a dedicated firewall for the SecureDrop servers.

 One of the core goals of SecureDrop is to avoid the potential compromise of sources through the compromise of third party communications providers.
 Therefore, we consider the use of virtualization for production instances of SecureDrop to be an unacceptable compromise and do not support it.
+Instead, dedicated servers should be hosted in a physically secure location in the organization itself.
 While it is technically possible to modify SecureDrop’s automated installation process to work on virtualized servers (for example, we do so to support our CI pipeline), doing so in order to run it on cloud servers is at your own risk and without our support or consent.